• Skip to main content

 Let me start with the definition and meanings of “obasan”.

-Japanese native speakers use this noun normally to refer to the sisters of their parents.
-It’s also worth mentioning here that they sometimes use this noun to refer to just a middle-aged woman or women in general.
+Japanese native speakers use this noun often to refer to a sister or sisters of their parents.
+It’s also worth mentioning here that they sometimes use this noun to refer to a middle-aged woman or women in general.

 The definition and meanings are not that difficult, I think.
 To understand this noun more clearly, however, let me explain its kanji characters in detail, one by one.